SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ### Azure Blob Storage configuration
 To handle some asynchronous tasks, the PnP Partner Pack uses an Azure Blob Storage service to queue items.
 Thus, you will need to configure an Azure Blob Storage account, in case you don't have one yet.

 Go Back to the new Azure Portal, and find **Storage Accounts** menu option.
-You can eitther use an existing account or create a new one.If you are to create a new one you'll then be presented with the following screen:
+You can either use an existing account or create a new one.
+If you are to create a new one you'll then be presented with the following screen:

 ![Azure AD - Storage Account- Create](./Figures/Fig-01-StorageAccount-01.png)

 After having created the Azure Blob Storage account, open the "Manage Access Keys" popup screen and copy the values of **"Storage Account Name"**, and **"Primary Access Key"**.
-Alternatively if using the new Azure Portal, click on your Storage account, click on **"'Accss keys'** under the Settings header and copy out the **"Storage account name"** and **"key1"** values.
+Alternatively if using the new Azure Portal, click on your Storage account, click on **"Accss keys"** under the Settings header and copy out the **"Storage account name"** and **"key1"** values.

 ![Azure AD - Storage Account- Create](./Figures/Fig-02-StorageAccount-02-Keys.png)

 <a name="azurewebapp"></a>